 - Letter from Tank Construction Company Certifying Tank Built to API 650 Specifications

-A second consideration is the foundation of the tank.
 ASTs impart significant forces on the soil on which they sit, so the location of the tank and the corresponding soil condition is a critical factor in preventing excessive or uneven tank settlement.
 Figure out the history of the site and whether there are any structures under the soil (basements, wells, underground tanks, etc.).
 Voids created by these structures can cause uneven settling if the area is used as the tank foundation.
 The best condition for a tank foundation is an area of uniformly compacted ground containing a singular type of material.
 However, despite being uniform, some soil conditions, such as highly expansive clay and areas with high alluvial (sediment) deposits, can be problematic and require remediation.
 If the site history is unknown or poor soil conditions exist, a Geotechnical Investigation should be completed.
 A Geotechnical Investigation is the physical drilling and testing of the soils to determine the engineering properties.
 When using a Geotechnical firm, the engineer and/or tank builder should be involved to provide design loadings and acceptable settlement parameters.

-A third consideration in building a tank is where to place the openings and equipment on the tank.
 The number, size, and location of tank nozzles should be determined in relation to the logistics of how and at what speed the tank will be filled.
 One must also determine the number of shell manways and placement.
 The number and location of the manways should be selected with logistics of the need to enter the tank as well as the possibility of an emergency exit.
 The size and location of the tank sump is another important decision in order for the tank to drain efficiently.
 Additional options for inclusion in the tank design are a sparge system and whether you intend on having an internal liner system for containment purposes.
 Taking the time now to deliberate on the matters of the products to be stored, the foundation, and the openings and equipment for the tank will aid in creating the best tank layout for your operation needs.

-The API 650 Standard is one that will save you money in maintenance and repair costs over the life of the tank as well as provide the tank with a longer life span.
-You deserve to receive an API 650 Standard tank.
-Let Heartland Tank LCC show you how the API 650 Standard is done correctly and how it can benefit you as a tank owner.
+The API 650 Standard is designed to save you money in maintenance and repair costs while extending the lifespan of your tank.
+You deserve a tank built to this rigorous standard.
+Let Heartland Tank Services show you how the API 650 Standard is implemented correctly and how it can benefit you as a tank owner.
+Our commitment to 100% U.S. domestic materials and a “Partners for Life” philosophy ensures superior quality and lasting value.